Palanga guide by Monist

 Vytauto g.
 61

-So you’ve packed all the world’s books in your tablet...
-Still, the time machine-like Palanga library is worth a visit for several reasons.
-These include the unexpectedly charming interior, the changing exhibitions, the secret canteen, and the gallery of the Palanga artists’ creative group Mostas.
+Even if you’ve packed all the world’s books in your e-reader, the Palanga library is worth a visit for several reasons.
+Here they are: an interior that works like a time machine, changing exhibitions, a secret canteen, and the gallery of the Palanga artists’ creative group Mostas, sparking with art right here.

 kid-friendly